Kinshuk1993/teamProject/README.md

 ### Work with this program

 This program was build following Eclipse standard package structure, and is split in two packages, controller and application.
-The application contains the GUI, and interacts with the controller to create the Bigraph and the BIG file.
+The application contains the GUI, and interacts with the controller to create the bigraph and the BIG file.

+To work with this application download the project and open it using Eclipse.
+The package files are contained in the "src" directory and are compiled to the "bin" directory.
+If you wish to work with another IDE some restructuring might be necessary.